hhu-adam/GameSkeleton/README.md

+# Game Skeleton

+This is a template for creating a game with [Lean4game](https://github.com/leanprover-community/lean4game/).
+It contains a single Level plus the files needed for a local development setup.

+TODO: Move documentation from the NNG to here.

+Also look at the [Natural Number Game](https://github.com/leanprover-community/NNG4) for inspiration.

+## Local Developing Setup

+TODO

+## Publishing a game

+TODO: implement a way to publish games directly at adam.math.hhu.de

-# How to update your Game
+## How to update your Game

-## New Lean version
+### New Lean version

-You can update the game to any Lean version by simply editing the `lean-toolchain`.
+You can update the game to any Lean version by simply editing the `lean-toolchain` to contain the new lean version `leanprover/lean:v4.X.0`.

-First, make sure the co `v4.X.0`-tag exists at the [lean4game repo](https://github.com/leanprover-community/lean4game/tags).
+First, make sure there exists a correct `v4.X.0`-tag at the [lean4game repo](https://github.com/leanprover-community/lean4game/tags).

 Then, depending on the setup you use, do one of the following: